 In spite of being one of the wealthiest and most well-established industries, digital transformation hasn’t been as rapid or complete within real estate as it has been in other industries.
 Many old-fashioned, outdated processes and tools are unfortunately still in use today, and as a result, the experience for real estate customers is far from ideal.

-Nonetheless, no industry can remain blind to the digital revolution that is taking place across the globe, so real estate has had no choice but to make a start on their own transformation.
+Nonetheless, no industry can remain blind to the digital revolution that is taking place across the globe, so real estate has no choice but to make a start on its own transformation.
 This early transformation has allowed for a flood of innovations and solutions that have already proven successful in other industries, to make their way into the real estate sphere.

 The trends we will discuss in this article provide some insight into just a few of the innovations embraced by these industry leaders, in an effort to help others with their own transformations.